 The default implementation stores all statistics in a single table named "sqlite_stat1".
-If SQLite is compiled with the SQLITE_ENABLE_STAT3 option and without the SQLITE_ENABLE_STAT4 option, then additional histogram data is collected and stored in sqlite_stat3.
 If SQLite is compiled with the SQLITE_ENABLE_STAT4 option, then additional histogram data is collected and stored in sqlite_stat4.
-Older versions of SQLite would make use of the sqlite_stat2 table when compiled with SQLITE_ENABLE_STAT2 but all recent versions of SQLite ignore the sqlite_stat2 table.
+Older versions of SQLite would make use of the sqlite_stat2 table or sqlite_stat3 table when compiled with SQLITE_ENABLE_STAT2 or SQLITE_ENABLE_STAT3, but all recent versions of SQLite ignore the sqlite_stat2 and sqlite_stat3 tables.
 Future enhancements may create additional internal tables with the same name pattern except with final digit larger than "4".
 All of these tables are collectively referred to as "statistics tables".

 Statistics gathered by ANALYZE are not automatically updated as the content of the database changes.
 If the content of the database changes significantly, or if the database schema changes, then one should consider rerunning the ANALYZE command in order to update the statistics.

 The query planner loads the content of the statistics tables into memory when the schema is read.
 Hence, when an application changes the statistics tables directly, SQLite will not immediately notice the changes.
 An application can force the query planner to reread the statistics tables by running ANALYZE sqlite_schema.

 The PRAGMA optimize command will automatically run ANALYZE on individual tables on an as-needed basis.
 The recommended practice is for applications to invoke the PRAGMA optimize statement just before closing each database connection.